Teen with autism defies expectations on Avon Lake bowling team

 “He went from really getting upset when he was throwing a lot of gutters to now, he gets upset when he doesn't strike or spare,” said Rich Williams, Evan’s coach.

-“He was never supposed to speak, he was never supposed to go to typical school and more than likely, never be a part of any team sport,” said Shauna Malloy, Evan’s mother.
+“He was never supposed to speak, he was never supposed to go to typical school and more than likely, never be a part of any team sport,” said Shauna Molloy, Evan’s mother.

 Yet, here he is, 14 years later, playing a bigger role than anyone could imagine on the Shoreman varsity bowling team.